Aji Amarillo Guide: Uses, Substitutes, Health Benefits & Recipes

 Beyond flavor, aji amarillo brings a wealth of health benefits thanks to its natural compounds:

-• Rich in Vitamins: High in Vitamin C and A, supporting immune function and eye health.
+• Rich in Vitamins: High in Vitamin C (100g provides 100% of daily value) and Vitamin A, supporting immune function and eye health.
+These nutrients are vital for overall wellness.

 Recipes to Try with Aji Amarillo Chilli